Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 - Program materials/textbooks (if used by instructor)

-- 10 weeks/30 hours of instruction with an experienced language instructor through videoconferencing tools
+- 10 weeks/30 hours of online instruction with an experienced language instructor through live Zoom video sessions

 - Cultural learning (for example, interaction with international peers, guest speaker presentations, virtual tours of cultural sites, etc.)